In this tutorial, you will learn-

 Both Emulators and Simulators are virtual devices.
-A virtual device is not the real phone but software which gives same functionality as the real phone (except few functionality like the camera).
+A virtual device is not the real phone but a software which gives the same functionality as the real phone (except a few functionality like the camera).

 But there are some differences between an Emulator and Simulator describe as below –

 |Simulator's objective is to simulate the internal state of an object as close as possible to the internal state of an object.||The emulator aims at emulating or mimicking as close as possible the outer behavior of an object|